-To the shareholders of AVI Limited

-Report on the audit of the separate annual financial statements
+To the shareholders of AVI Limited Report on the Audit of the Separate Annual Financial Statements Opinion

-Opinion

-We have audited the separate annual financial statements of AVI Limited ("the Company") set out on pages 12 to 42, which comprise the separate balance sheet as at 30 June 2023, the separate statement of comprehensive income, the separate statement of changes in equity and the separate statement of cash flows for the year then ended, and notes to the separate annual financial statements, including a summary of significant accounting policies.
+We have audited the separate annual financial statements of AVI Limited ("the Company") set out on pages 12 to 41, which comprise of the separate balance sheet as at 30 June 2024, and the separate statement of comprehensive income, the separate statement of changes in equity and the separate statement of cash flows for the year then ended, and notes to the separate annual financial statements, including material accounting policy information.

-In our opinion, the separate annual financial statements present fairly, in all material respects, the separate financial position of the Company as at 30 June 2023, and its separate financial performance and separate cash flows for the year then ended in accordance with International Financial Reporting Standards and the requirements of the Companies Act of South Africa.
+In our opinion, the separate annual financial statements present fairly, in all material respects, the separate financial position of the Company as at 30 June 2024, and its separate financial performance and separate cash flows for the year then ended in accordance with IFRS® Accounting Standards as issued by the International Accounting Standards Board and the requirements of the Companies Act of South Africa.

-Basis for opinion
+Basis for Opinion

 We conducted our audit in accordance with International Standards on Auditing ("ISAs").
-Our responsibilities under those standards are further described in the Auditor's Responsibilities for the audit of the separate annual financial statements section of our report.
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Separate Annual Financial Statements section of our report.
 We are independent of the Company in accordance with the Independent Regulatory Board for Auditors' Code of Professional Conduct for Registered Auditors ("IRBA Code") and other independence requirements applicable to performing audits of financial statements of the Company and in South Africa.
 We have fulfilled our other ethical responsibilities in accordance with the IRBA Code and in accordance with other ethical requirements applicable to performing audits of the Company and in South Africa.
 The IRBA Code is consistent with the corresponding sections of the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards).
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.